-In compliance with the provisions of Section 138 of the Companies Act, 2013, M/s V. Sankar Aiyar & Co., (FRN :109208W) Chartered Accountants were appointed as Internal Auditors for the Financial Year 2018-19 to conduct the internal audit of the functions and activities of the Company.
-They have submitted their Report to the Chairman of the Audit Committee and this was further reviewed by the Management and taken on record.
+M/s V. Sankar Aiyar & Co.
+(FRN: 109208W), Chartered Accountants were appointed as Internal Auditors for the Financial Year 2019-20 in compliance with the provisions of Section 138 of the Companies Act, 2013 to conduct the internal audit of the functions and activities of the Company.
+Their Report to the Chairman of the Audit Committee had been submitted and this was further reviewed by the Management and had been taken on record.